Sub-Committee on Accreditation

 The current SCA members are drawn from the:

-- Procuraduria de Derechos Humanos of Guatemala (Americas)
+- Procuraduria de los Derechos Humanos of Guatemala (Americas)

-SCA members are voted to the position by their respective regional network and confirmed by the GANHRI General Assembly.
+SCA members are voted to the position by their respective regional network.
 They serve a term of three years, which can be renewed.
 Regional networks are also required to appoint an alternate member to participate in sessions where the existing member is unavailable or has a conflict of interest.

 The SCA meets in Geneva twice a year to consider accreditation applications.
 However, while travel restrictions remain in place because of COVID-19, SCA sessions may be conducted online.